 4. Despite his role in fashion photography, Penn favoured a curvier female model

-5. He grew bored of normal photography so reintroduced the pre-war technique of platinum printing
+5. He grew bored of normal photography so he reintroduced the pre-war technique of platinum printing

 In the early 1960s, Penn transformed his photos into artworks by experimenting with platinum printing; one of the most technically difficult photographic techniques.
-The prints are made by placing the negative and emulsion-coated paper in direct contact with each other, resulting in warm, rusty hues.
+The prints are made by placing the negative and emulsion-coated paper in direct contact with each other.
+This would result in warm, rusty hues.
 Penn went on to apply chemicals directly to the image with a brush, resulting in tonally-rich works of art.
-Inspired by this process, he even closed his studio in the early 1970s for thirteen years, opening a platinum printing lab on his family farm in Long Island.
+Inspired by this process, he closed his studio in the early 1970s for thirteen years, opening a platinum printing lab on his family farm in Long Island.

 6. He married the first ever supermodel

-Irving Penn met Swedish fashion model, Lisa Fonssagrives, at a photo shoot in 1947 and later married her in 1950.
-His lover and muse, Penn frequently photographed Fonssagrives.
-In 2004, one of Penn’s many photographs of his wife sold at the Elton John photography collection auction held by Christies, for $57,360.
+Irving Penn met Swedish fashion model, Lisa Fonssagrives, at a photoshoot in 1947 and later married her in 1950.
+As his lover and muse, Penn frequently photographed Fonssagrives.
+In 2004, one of Penn’s many photographs of his wife sold at the Elton John photography collection auction held by Christie’s, for $57,360.

 7. He invented “the exotic fashion shoot”

-Through his work with Vogue, Penn travelled the world, photographing models in Japan, Crete, Spain, Dahomey, Nepal, Cameroon, New Guinea, and Morocco.
-Whilst abroad, Penn began focussing on photographing his subjects in natural light, surrounded by fabric textiles indicative of the country they were in.
-This gave rise to the “exotic fashion shoot,” a concept he dreamt of when working in a windowless office earlier in his life.
-It is important to note however, that these works are not ethnographically accurate; Penn utilises stereotypically “exotic” elements to engage his Western audience.
+Through his work with Vogue, Penn traveled the world.
+He photographed models in Japan, Crete, Spain, Dahomey, Nepal, Cameroon, New Guinea, and Morocco.
+Whilst abroad, Penn began focussing on photographing his subjects in natural light, surrounded by textiles indicative of the country they were in.
+This gave rise to the “exotic fashion shoot”, a concept he dreamt of when working in a windowless office earlier in his life.
+However, it is important to note that these works are not ethnographically accurate; Penn utilizes stereotypically “exotic” elements to engage his Western audience.

 8. Despite his fame he was intensely private and insecure